by Byron A. Johnson, Director

 Some of these are sold or given away, but many remain with the families as treasured heirlooms.
 Some Rangers have had more than one commonly carried sidearm.
 Some of these have been given as gifts to others or donated to charity.

-“Charity Carry” Firearms: Some modern Texas Rangers have briefly carried pistols to aid charities; they auction them off to raise funds as for worthwhile causes.
-So called “charity carry” may have been briefly carried on duty but never fired.
-They were in the possession of a Texas Ranger for a time; however, they do not have the historical significance of primary sidearms or personal barbecue guns.
+"Charity Carry" Firearms: Some modern Texas Rangers have briefly carried pistols to aid charities; they are then auctioned off to raise funds for worthwhile causes.
+Often they have been carried briefly, but never fired by, a Texas Ranger.
+They do not have the personal or historical significance of primary sidearms or barbecue guns.

 - Was the individual in question actually a Texas Ranger?
 Do his known movements match the alleged history of the item?

 The Armstrong Texas Ranger Research Center has a mail service that, for a small fee, will determine whether records are known proving Texas Ranger service.
 Please see the Tobin and Anne Armstrong Texas Ranger Research Center section of this site for details.

 - Is there specific, verifiable proof of ownership by a specific Texas Ranger ?